NIAGARA FALLS TRAVEL GUIDE

 Save money in Niagara Falls

-Canada and the US can be an expensive place to travel but there are still ways to save money in Niagara Falls.
+Canada and the US can be expensive places to travel but there are still ways to save money in Niagara Falls.

 - Stay further away – the closer you are to Niagara Falls itself, the more expensive your hotel will be.
 Cut down the cost of your accommodation by staying further away.

 - Visit during the off-season – head to Niagara Falls from October through to March for cheaper hotel prices.

 - Use coupons – Check out Groupon for discounted Niagara Falls attractions and restaurants and also pick up a coupon book or flyer found in racks in most hotels and shopping malls.